-The bread and butter fundraising in most Parishes is the weekly offertory.
+The bread and butter fundraising in most Parishes is the weekly offertory collection.
 After the Liturgy of the Word, the ushers circulate baskets through the congregation to give people an opportunity to give.
 People reach into their wallets and pull out a few bills.
 Sometimes children are given singles or change to encourage them to participate.
 Then the gifts are put into a basket and brought to the altar with the bread and wine that will be consecrated during the liturgy of the Eucharist.

 Some Parishes encourage gifts during the Weekly Offertory by sending out a month’s worth of weekly envelopes that can be stuffed with a parishioner’s donation.
 These envelopes can serve multiple purposes, having the parishioner’s address and donor ID pre-printed on the label to make data entry easier; including extra envelopes with special designations like “maintenance fund” or “Peter’s Pence”; and having seasonally appropriate images on the outside that encourage giving.